Lists of schools in Wales

 The following is a partial list of currently operating schools in Wales, United Kingdom.
 You may also find :Category:Schools in Wales of use to find a particular school.
 See also the List of the oldest schools in the United Kingdom.

-The list is grouped by principal admininstrative areas in Wales - these may not be the same as the Local Education Authorities.
+The list is grouped by principal administrative areas in Wales - these may not be the same as the Local Education Authorities.